How to Photograph Strangers – Step by Step

 Oh, that moment when you come across a stranger with that special something… But does the idea of actually asking a stranger for a photo slightly (or massively) freak you out?
 This article will give you some of the best tips to get started and photograph strangers without fear.

 While I was traveling in Thailand, I reached a small town that just had a magical vibe about it.
 The people there radiated something that made me fall in love with wandering the streets and looking for interesting faces and characters.

 For the first time in my life, I decided to gather all my courage and stop strangers on the street to ask whether I could take a portrait of them.
 And every time they said yes, my heart buzzed out of pure happiness.

-Back then, my photography skills were not as excellent, but I learned a lot about how to gather the courage to approach strangers.
+Back then, my photography skills were not as excellent (so excuse the image quality of these examples), but I learned a lot about how to gather the courage to approach strangers.

 Next time you think of approaching a stranger you’d love to photograph, don’t hesitate.
 It is a beautiful experience.

 Read on to learn how to best talk to strangers on the street, asking if you could take their portrait – and get a ‘yes’ for an answer.

 Here are two things you need to know before you photograph a stranger:

 You’re more likely to succeed than you think

 When I approached the first few strangers in the streets of the Thai village, I thought they would all say no. Can you imagine how surprised I was that they all said yes?!